 Silicone

 duke-group-featureIf you want a squishier more pliable toy than the other materials listed, then Silicone would be your choice.
 It actually comes in a wide range of firmness and finishes.
 For high quality silicone sex toys, you can’t go wrong with Tantus.
-As mentioned before, silicone is phthalates free and nonporous.1
+As mentioned before, silicone is phthalates free and nonporous.[1.
+Except silicone really isn’t completely nonporous.
+Confused?
+The pores it does have are so small that bacteria can’t live in them so, for all practical purposes we refer to silicone as nonporous.]

 It’s generally a good idea to limit your exposure to phthalates as studies are beginning to show that they can lead to organ failure and possibly cause cancer.
 Phthalates are chemicals used to soften plastics.
 They are present in some sex toy materials (like PVC) but not in pure silicone.